Jorgemendozaesp/TKT4196-CourseMaterial/index.md

 # NEWS
 ## Week 35
-The plan for the first week is the following:
+The plan for this week is the following:

 | Compend. | Type |     Topic                                                 |	Lecturer |	Date       | Location |
 |----------|------|-----------------------------------------------------------|----------|-------------|----------|